Breathing oscillations and quasi-low-dimensional structures of weakly-interacting degenerate Fermi gases in highly-anisotropic traps: Breathing oscillations

-In Fig.~\ref{Fig-oz1}, we show the first order term in the frequency of the longitudinal normal mode, $\Omega_{z 1}$, in Eq.~(\ref{Eq-76}) by using the parameters in Eqs.~(\ref{Eq-63}), (\ref{Eq-65}), and (\ref{Eq-73-2}).
-Here one can see the crossover behaviors in the exact results (the open circles) between the results in 3DTFA (the short-dashed lines) and 2DTFA (a) or 1DTFA (b) (the long-dashed lines).
+In fig.~\ref{Fig-oz1}, we show the first order term $\Omega_{z 1}$ of the longitudinal normal mode in eq.~(\ref{Eq-76-2}) with the parameters in eqs.~(\ref{Eq-63}), (\ref{Eq-65}), and (\ref{Eq-73-2}) for the oblate deformed gases when $N = 10^{4}$ (a) and prolate deformed gases when $N = 10^{3}$ (b).
+The situations are same as those in figs.~\ref{Fig-fe} and \ref{Fig-pe0}.
+The exact results (denoted by the open circles) exhibit the crossover behaviors between the results in 3DTFA (denoted by the short-dashed lines) and 2DTFA (a) or 1DTFA (b) (denoted by the long-dashed lines).